PAT Testing Birmingham

 The test procedure also includes an Operational Safety Cut Off test.
 Upon completion of the test a MLD Sticker is placed on the microwave and all results are recorded and presented with the PAT Testing results.
 Prices for the test will be stated in your quotation.

-Current legislation demands that landlords and employers must ensure that supplied portable appliances are safe and confirm to certain regulations.
+Current legislation demands that landlords and employers ensure that supplied portable appliances are safe.
+They must confirm to certain regulations.

 It is stated within the Health and Safety at Work Act 1974 that all employers have a legal duty to provide a safe working environment for their employees, visitors and or any contractors who visit their site.